Think It Over

-"Think It Over" is a rock-and-roll song written by Buddy Holly, Jerry Allison, and Norman Petty in 1958, originally recorded by the Crickets.
+"Think It Over" is a rock-and-roll song written by Buddy Holly, Jerry Allison, and Norman Petty in 1958, originally recorded by the Crickets and released on Brunswick Records.
 The record was a Top Forty hit in the U.S. and UK in 1958.

 Buddy Holly played lead guitar.
 Vi Petty, producer Norman Petty's wife, played piano on this recording.

 Chart performance

 In the US, "Think It Over" was released by Brunswick Records as a 45-rpm single (9-55072), reaching number 27 on the Billboard pop singles chart, and number 9 on the Billboard R&B chart.
 In Canada it reached number 45.
-Overseas, the song went to number 11 in the UK.
+Overseas, the song went to number 11 in the UK on Coral Records.

-The B side was "Fool's Paradise".
+The B side was "Fool's Paradise" written by Horace Linsley, Sonny LeGlaire, and Norman Petty.